sathish-t/nanopore-mod-course/exercises/compare_modification_levels.md

 - `~/nanomod_course_outputs/yeast/origins_DNAscent_forkSense.bed`
 - `~/nanomod_course_outputs/yeast/terminations_DNAscent_forkSense.bed`

-You can answer the question in any manner you like.
+Although the commands you need to answer this question have been covered in the course, we expect this exercise to be challenging for you.
+So, you can answer the question in any manner you like.
-You can produce a quantitative answer or a qualitative answer.
+You can produce as quantitative or as qualitative an answer as you wish.
+You can give an answer using numbers and/or using visualizations.
+We expect a reasonably quantitative answer to take around 10-20 lines of Linux commands.

 We suggest that you formulate a plan and try to execute it.
 If it turns out that your plan requires a lot of work, then please abandon it and try to think up a simpler solution.